folio-org/docs/content/en/docs/ERM/eHoldings/_index.md

 2. In the **Package record** window, in the **Agreements** section, click **Add.**
 3. In the **Select agreement** dialog, enter the agreement’s name or a portion of the name into the search box in the **Search & filter** pane, and click **Search**.
 Search results appear in the Agreements pane.
 4. Optional: Filter results using the filters in the **Search & filter** pane.
 5. Click the agreement to select.
-The agreement is added to the package record.
+The package is added to the agreement as an agreement line.

 ##### Creating a new agreement